Skip to content

 Brighton has been delighting skiers longer than most resorts in Utah.
-In 1936, an alpine ski club pulled together their engineering expertise and built a rudimentary rope tow to get folks up the mountain.
-That basic mission remains the same today: Brighton is just looking to get folks up the mountain to enjoy great skiing and riding.
-The only difference now is that the full expanse of the resort’s well-balanced 1,000 plus acres is accessible from high-speed quads.
-Not to mention, it’s just 45 minutes from downtown Salt Lake City.
+In 1936, an alpine ski club pulled together its engineering expertise and built a rudimentary rope tow to get folks up the mountain.
+That mission remains the same today: Brighton is just looking to get folks up the mountain to enjoy great skiing and snowboarding.
+The only difference now is that the full expanse of the resort’s well-balanced 1,000+ acres is accessible from four high-speed chairlifts.
+Not to mention, it’s just 40 minutes from downtown Salt Lake City.

 Plan Your Ski Trip